 Can you Pee with it In?

 A quick anatomy lesson.
 We have three holes: vagina, anus, and urethra.
 You insert a Diva Cup into your vagina, while you pee out of the urethra, and poop out of your anus.
 So in theory, there will be no interference between a menstrual cup, and either peeing or pooping.

 Don’t worry, you’re not alone!
 Many people also wonder, “Can I poop with a menstrual cup in?”
 The easy answer is yes!

 However, some people find that a menstrual cup presses on, or pushes against their urethra.
 That’s why it can feel like it takes a looooooong time to pee when you’re wearing a menstrual cup.
 This can also cause some discomfort.

 Know that you’re not alone.
 There are lots of other people who have this experience when peeing with a Diva Cup.

 Sex with Diva Cup?

 A common question that people have is about menstrual cups and sex.
-Can you have penetrative sex with a Diva Cup?
+Can you have penetrative sex with a Diva Menstrual Cup?
 The short answer is no!
 The company does not recommend this and neither do we.
 There just isn’t room for everything up there!
 It would be very uncomfortable for you and your partner if you did happen to try.